SakiTakamachi/pdo-cli/README.md

 $ php pdo-cli --db=firebird
 ```

-## Execute sql
+## Execute Query

-Please write the sql.
+Please write the query.
 It is executed by typing a semicolon.

 Exsample:
 ```